andrena/just-in-time-patching/README.md

 * Reload the page some times.
 You will see an error.
 * Reload again, the error is gone and will appear again after reloading some times.

-Now you can patch this code without restarting the application.
-(To simply fix the bug, just follow the steps in [Replace a Broken Method by a Fixed One](#replace-a-broken-method-by-a-fixed-one), The sections before show how you could use the mechanism to also find and reproduce the bug).
+Now you can patch this code multiple times without restarting the application.
+(To simply fix the bug, just follow the steps in "[Replace a Broken Method by a Fixed One](#replace-a-broken-method-by-a-fixed-one)".
+The intermediate sections show how you could use the patching mechanism to find and reproduce the bug).

 ## Insert Log Statements into a Broken Method